rcurtin/irclog/README.md

-The scripts contained in this directory are meant to manage IRC logs for
-#mlpack.
-Instead of using PHP or some pre-existing solution, we can use a
-hacked-together mess of bullshit cron jobs and shell scripts that works only for this particular setup and will fall over catastrophically in other situations.
+The scripts contained in this directory are meant to manage IRC logs for mlpack (#mlpack on freenode).
+Instead of using PHP or some pre-existing solution, we can use a hacked-together mess of bullshit cron jobs and shell scripts that works only for this particular setup and will fall over catastrophically in other situations.
 Seriously, using a cron job to update an HTML page with a calendar on it?
 What the hell?
 Why?

 Our situation is this: